kurikaesu/userspace-tablet-driver-daemon/README.md

 - Huion KD100 mini Keydial
 - Gaomon M10K Pro

-**Unless otherwise indicated, all supported tablets have dials/touch-strips working and bindable**
+**Unless otherwise indicated, all supported tablets have dials/touch-strips working and bindable.
+Stylus pressure curve is also configurable.**

 It initializes the supported tablets with their default bindings but the bindings can be changed by modifying the configuration file:
 `$HOME/.local/share/userspace_tablet_driver_daemon/driver.cfg`